Dwight Hall at Yale

 Dwight Hall at Yale is a student-run, staff supported public service and social action organization at Yale University.
 Founded in 1886, "The Hall" stands as one of the oldest and most storied collegiate public service institutions in the nation.
 It is the largest student-run organization at Yale College.

 Mission

 Historical Origin

 Dwight Hall was opened in 1886 as the campus chapter of YMCA as a part of the booming movement Muscular Christianity.
+In the summer of 1882, philanthropist and businessman Frederick Marquand was approached by a Yale alumnus about donating funds for a campus YMCA.
+Frederick, greatly admiring the teaching of Timothy Dwight, promised to pay for the construction.
+However, two weeks later he died.
+His adopted daughter and her husband, Virginia and Elbert Monroe, founders of Pequot Library, ensured the funds were allocated.
 The New Englander and Yale Review noted of the opening that "college athletics bear part of the praise of this growing manliness.
 The healthy play of young life in honorable tests of ability, condemns and banishes rudeness and lawlessness of behavior from common life."
 Today, Dwight Hall is not religiously affiliated.

 Governance

-Dwight Hall is primarily governed by its Cabinet and Executive Committee.
+Dwight Hall is primarily governed by its Cabinet and executive committee.
 The Cabinet is composed of leaders from each of the Hall's nearly 100 Member Groups and organizations.